 - Storytelling has been around for at least 30,000 years, making it the oldest type of recorded communication we know about.
 And it still endures.

-- According to one Harvard study, we spend between 30% and 50% of an average day daydreaming.
-That’s a lot of time to spend with spinning your own stories in your head.
+- According to one Harvard study, we spend between 30% to 50% of an average day daydreaming.
+That’s a lot of time to spend spinning your own stories in your head.

 - We make purchasing decisions based on emotions, not logic.
 Imagine how much more powerful your marketing can become if it taps into those emotions through storytelling.

 The takeaway is simple: stories are essential to what makes us human, and have been since the beginning of our existence.
-They stick with us every day, and resonate with us long after we here them.
+They stick with us every day and resonate with us long after we hear them.
 Do we need any more evidence to showcase their importance in marketing?

 8 Prompts that Can Help You Find Your Own Brand Story

 You know the components of a story, and you know why it works.
 That should give you the perfect foundation to start building your own.
 But where do you start?

 At its core, your brand story should be the story of your business.
 It should be the narrative behind what makes your products and services compelling.
 That means you have one core story, plus several subplots that might end up as spin-offs.

 You know better than anyone where your story had its beginning.
 These prompts merely help you think through how you might frame the story for the sake of your audience:

 - What problem were your business and its products or services designed to solve?